-Format Extension High-order Notes Gmsh msh ✓ Only reads nodes, elements and physical groups (which are mapped to composites).
+Format Extension High-order Notes CGNS cgns 1 Based on the output currently provide by ANSA.
+Have support for high or- der elements supported.
+Requires NEK- TAR_USE_CGNS option to be activated in cmake which then requires cgns library 4.4 to be available or compiled Gmsh msh ✓ Only reads nodes, elements and physical groups (which are mapped to composites).
 File format versions 2.x and 4.x currently supported.
 Nektar rea ✓ Reads elements, fluid boundary conditions.
 Most curve types are unsupported: high- order information must be defined in an accompanying .hsf file.
 Nektar++ xml ✓ Fully supported.
-PLY ply X Reads only the ASCII format Semtex sem ✓ Reads elements and boundary conditions.
+PLY ply × Reads only the ASCII format Semtex sem ✓ Reads elements and boundary conditions.
 In order to read high-order information, run meshpr session.sem > session.msh and place in the same directory as the session file.
-Star-CCM+ dat Х Star outputs plt file which currently needs to be coverted to ascii using Tecplot.
+Star-CCM+ dat × Star outputs plt file which currently needs to be coverted to ascii using Tecplot.
 Reads mesh only, only support for quads and triangles (2D) and hexes, prisms, tetrahedra (3D).
-Star-CCM+ ccm × Reads start ccm format.
+Star-CCM+ CCM х Reads start ccm format.
 Reads mesh only, only support for quads and triangles (2D) and hexes, prisms, tetrahedra (3D).
 Requires NEKTAR_USE_CCM option to be activated in cmake and then requires ccmio library to be compiled by user.
-VTK vtk × Experimental support.
+VTK vtk Х Experimental support.
 Only ASCII triangular data is supported.

 Note that you can override the module used on the command line.
 For example, Semtex session files rarely have extensions.
-So for a session called pipe-3d we can convert this using the syntax
+So for a session called pipe-3d we can convert this using the syntax only composites are reprocessed.
+However when extracting a smaller mesh from a larger mesh definition by redefining the composite of volumetric elements you can force the edges and/or faces to be reprocessed removing the definition of any edges and/or faces not required in the smaller mesh.
+This option is called processall and has the syntax